As an Amazon Associate we earn from qualifying purchases.

 In fact, the longline style bra is now hotter than ever as it’s the perfect marriage of vintage style and current lingerie trends!

-As we saw in the 80’s, current fashion trends have shifted back towards lingerie as statement fashion pieces.
+As I saw in the 80’s, current fashion trends have shifted back towards lingerie as statement fashion pieces.
 Similarly, this has pushed the envelope for lingerie designers to adapt, reimagining new variations on classic styles.

 It’s because of these two phenomena working together that have ushered in the “new” longline style bras.

 Today, the longline bra can be seen everywhere!
 Current trends have evolved the longline style and you can see it in many different styles of bras.

 |Formal/Bridal||Adds a vintage style to corporate outfits and modern wedding gowns|